UpdateW7/someguy/vdr/README.txt

 Also featuring sprites by "GreenDinobot" and a Danmakufu script by "TalosMistake"

-Finally, just a heads up, cameo characters that relate to Okina and dreams by "Bravi" and "PKWeegee" show up in the 3rd Friday and penultimate scene, the whole day being a tribute to what inspired me to make this, but I'm currently working on an alternative version that is more grounded, so stay tooned!
+Finally, just a heads up, cameo characters that relate to Okina and dreams by "Bravi" and "PKWeegee" show up in the 3rd Friday and penultimate scene, the whole day being the tribute to what inspired me to make this, but I'm currently working on an alternative version that is more grounded, so stay tooned!